klr27/Thesis/README.md

-# SMU Creative Computation Capstone Project and Art History Honors Thesis
+# Creative Computation Capstone Project and Art History Honors Thesis

 At SMU I was accepted into the Engaged Learning Program to conduct and Art History Honors Thesis in conjunction with my Creative Computation Capstone Project.
 I was studying Sol LeWitt's relation to algorithm and searching for any conenctions between him and the early computer artist group, The Algorists.
 I was also researching what it means to translate Sol LeWitt's instruction drawings in code and how Sol LeWitt might have rewritten his instructions if Processing was his medium.